 Widely considered one of the most architecturally significant homes in Arizona, the “Ramada House” by Tucson Architect Judith Chafee FAIA was completed in 1975.
 The home, located in the Santa Catalina Foothills of Tucson, Arizona was placed on the National Register of Historic Places in 2006.

-Offered with the entire 8.75 acre natural desert site, the home was strategically placed to maximize views, privacy and efficiency.
+Located on the original 8.75 acre natural desert site, the home was strategically placed to maximize views, privacy and efficiency.
 A remarkable work that incorporates regional design influences with modern architecture, this home interacts as a series of masonry masses nestled beneath an integral canopy of dimensional wood beams, slat screens and log posts (the “ramada” structure), which allows the home a respite from the Arizona sun, yet providing for completely unobstructed views beneath this comforting shelter.

 Placing the Ramada on a grid, the home is allowed to interact freely beneath this canopy of dappled light and natural materials.
 The massive wooden posts are allowed to intersect with the interior as they may, honoring the structure above.
 Filtered light from above provides a constant play of light and shadow.

 Utilizing mortar washed slump block reminiscent of the historic adobe blocks used in this region, the house structures allow the Ramada shelter to provide screening that creates a glorious interface between indoors and out: multiple patios, decks and oversized widows connect you to the sweeping vistas of the land and mountain views.